salimdellali/mini-twitter-rest-api-backend-server/README.md

 - implement user module
 - meanwhile testing the endpoints using postman
 - implement auth module
-- implementing tests for user module (and realizing I kind of suck at tests ':-) )
+- implement tests for user module (and realizing I kind of suck at tests ':-) )
 - implement tweet module
 - linting the project ( because I realized I had ESLint disabled until the end of the project ':-) )
 - write swagger documentation